White Sauce Pasta with Vegetables

 Bechamel sauce is a simple sauce made usually with butter, flour and some kind of liquid (milk/stock).
 Equal amounts of butter and flour are used and the flour is generally cooked in melted butter for a minute or so to get rid of the raw flour.
 After which, milk is added slowly to the pot while whisking continuously.
 As the milk mixes with the flour and warms up, it gradually starts to thicken and after a few minutes of whisking and simmering what you are left with is a silky smooth sauce.

-I've realized that the same method can be used even if you add veggies before you add the flour and milk.
+I’ve realized that you can use the same method even if you add veggies before you add the flour and milk.
 This way you reduce one step where you make the sauce separately and then mix everything together.
-Which is what we've done here.
-The veggies are sauteed in oil and butter after which flour and milk are added.
-You still need to keep whisking continuously but this is so much faster and you don't dirty an extra pan!
+Which is what we’ve done here.
+Saute the veggies in oil and butter and then add milk and flour to the same pan.
+You will still need to keep whisking continuously but this is so much faster and you don’t dirty an extra pan!

-This recipe packs in a good 4-5 cups of veggies which makes it really nutritious and if you have kids, it's a great way to get them to eat veggies sneaked into this white sauce pasta.
+This white sauce pasta recipe packs in a good 4-5 cups of veggies which makes it really nutritious and if you have kids, it’s a great way to get them to eat veggies sneaked into this white sauce pasta.
+I have used red, yellow, and green bell peppers, mushrooms, corn, broccoli, and onion.

 You can use your favorite pasta or whatever you have at hand.
 I love using rigatoni because the big tubes of pasta are just so much fun to eat, and the sauce sneaks into the middle so that when you take a bite, you have sauce oozing out of the pasta.